I swear I feel most inspired to write when I travel.

 Last year magic happened at the last minute when the trip I’d been hoping to take him on to Disney World (our first vacation together) fell through because flights were too expensive.
 Not willing to give up on our dream for a vacation that we would fit in my meager budget, I stumbled upon flights to Hawaii that were basically free with my miles.
 Then did the same for the little Bed and Breakfast we stayed at while there for $40 a night.
 We had the most amazing trip, 7 days just him and me exploring Maui.
 We both left that trip believing that magic was alive and well, everything just fell into place without any effort or worry, it literately came to me.
 I wanted it, envisioned it, and it showed up.

 When we got home from Hawaii last year, we picked our next dream vacation… Washington DC and an FNL Baltimore Raven’s home game.
-Up it went on the Vision Board.
+Up it went on the Future Board.
 Again the “how” was beyond me.
 But I didn’t care.
 Then this last 8 months took place, nothing but disaster after disaster.
 Two layoffs in 6 weeks, then our house flooding, then back to work then recently another lay off.
 It seems sooooo out of the question.

 But we still believed.